jithincravi/comics_generator/README.md

-# Comics Generator

-fork from original project aschen/comic-generator.
-Huge thanks.
+Using OpenAPI and Stability.AI to generate a strip of comic.

 The scenario must mention the characters with a physical description.

 ## How it works
+Forked from original project [aschen/comic-generator](https://github.com/Aschen/comics_generator).
+Huge thanks !

 First, a LLM (OpenAI API) is used to split the scenario into 6 panels with their description and associated text.

 Then for each panel: